 We are masters of Waterjet.
-Creative Edge and Aalto Design are the pioneers and world leaders in the application of waterjet technology to architectural fabrication.
+Creative Edge is the pioneer and world leader in the application of waterjet technology to architectural fabrication.
 Since 1988 we have created more than 10,000 projects and introduced the world to the remarkable possibilities of waterjet fabrication for architecture and design.

 What is a Water jet Cutter